Get help 24/7

 Because an attacker launching a layer 3/4 attack doesn’t care about receiving a response to the requests they send, the packets that make up the attack do not have to be accurate or correctly formatted.
 Attackers will regularly spoof all information in the attack packets, including the source IP, making it look as if the attack is coming from a virtually infinite number of sources.
 As packet data can be fully randomized, even techniques such as upstream IP filtering become virtually useless.

-With CloudFlare, all attack traffic that would otherwise directly hit your server infrastructure is automatically routed to CloudFlare's global Anycast network of datacenters.
+With Cloudflare DDoS Protection, all attack traffic that would otherwise directly hit your server infrastructure is automatically routed to Cloudflare’s global Anycast network of data centers.
 Once attack traffic is shifted, we are able to leverage the significant global capacity of our network, as well as racks-upon-racks of server infrastructure, to absorb the floods of attack traffic at our network edge.
-This means that CloudFlare is able to prevent even a single packet of attack traffic from a traditional layer 3/4 attack from ever reaching a site protected by CloudFlare.
+This means that Cloudflare is able to prevent even a single packet of attack traffic from a traditional layer 3/4 attack from ever reaching a site protected by Cloudflare.

 In a DNS reflection attack the attacker sends a request for a large DNS zone file—with the source IP address spoofed as the IP address of the intended victim—to a large number of open DNS resolvers.
 The resolvers then respond to the request, sending the large DNS zone answer to the IP address of the intended victim.
 The attackers’ requests themselves are only a fraction of the size of the responses, allowing the attacker to amplify their attack to many times the size of the bandwidth resources they themselves control.